2color/agency-matters/content/restic.md

 - Self-contained multi-platform binary
 - Has been battle tested
 - Encrypted by default
+- All backups are encrypted by default

-From a user agency perspective, it's ranks very high.
+From a user agency perspective, it's fantastic, because there's no vendor lock-in and it packs a lot of functionality, while maintaining some level of simplicity.

 # Restic Cheat Sheet